jamescherti/flymake-ansible-lint.el/README.md

 This issue is a known bug in `ansible-lint`, not in `flymake-ansible-lint`.

-It is `ansible-lint` that cuts off error messages:
+It is `ansible-lint` that truncates some error messages:
 ```
 $ ansible-lint -p test.yaml
 test.yaml:5: yaml[truthy]: Truthy value should be one of